h2r/LaNPM-Dataset/DataCard.md

 which fields were transformed.) -->
 **Transformation Type**

-Field Name | Source & Target
+Field Name | Description
 --- | ---
-Field Name | Source Field: Target Field
-Field Name | Source Field: Target Field
-... | ...

-**Additional Notes:** Add here
+nl_command | Natural language commands given by humans telling the robot what task to do in the simulator language_command | Natural language commands given by humans telling the robot what task to do in the real-world

+**Additional Notes:** Fixing grammatical mistakes of the commands or deleting trajectories where the commands are incomplete.

 #### Library(ies) and Method(s) Used
 <!-- scope: microscope -->